 A home visit is arranged for a 45 year old man who has been unable to attend the surgery due to severe abdominal pain.
 It woke him last night and radiates down the left side of his abdomen.
 Paracetamol and Ibuprofen have been little help.
 He has felt nauseous but has not vomited, has no fever and his bowels are opening as normal.
 He has also experienced some urinary frequency and urgency.
-Past medical history includes Hypertension, Ischaemic Heart Disease, B12 deficiency and Depression.
+Past medical history is unremarkable.
 He is a non-smoker and drinks ten units of alcohol a week.

 Examination: Mr Carter is very distressed and writhing around in pain.
 No significant abdominal distension or masses, tenderness to palpation in left flank and left iliac fossa, bowel sounds normal.
 Testicular examination unremarkable.
 Rectal examination refused.